 The round of 16 was played to a conclusion early afternoon in Shanghai (ungodly early morning in the UK and Europe) and this time it yielded a couple of upsets.

 Jack Lisowski came from 3-1 and 4-2 down to beat Mark Allen despite the latter knocking in 3 centuries during the match.
 It’s really nice to see Jack playing well again and fighting hard.
 And Mark Williams sent the World Champion home.
 “Willo” is playing really well, and, to be fair to Mark Selby, he looks very tired, and going out at this stage is probably a blessing in disguise ahead of his UK defense.
 You don’t recover from severe fatigue in a couple of days; he will now have nearly two weeks off as he has not entered the Northern Ireland Open.

 So here is what awaits us later today

-That’s the full “class of 92” still in it, along three young players, Luca, Jack and Judd.
+That’s the full “class of 92” still in it, along with three young players, Luca, Jack, and Judd.

 Ronnie beat Barry Hawkins quite comfortably, by 5-0

 Thanks to Tai Chengzhe for these pictures

 Regarding Ronnie’s performance, here are the stats: